Kartapuce/kartapuce.github.io/_protocols/pass.md

 - **TOTP (Time-Based OTP)**: nonce incremented every 30 seconds (Google Authenticator)
 - **HOTP (Hash-based OTP)**: nonce incremented on each pressure (Yubikey)
 - **POTP (Push OTP)**: nonce not even disclosed to the user generated on approval (Boursorama)
 - **SMS**: nonce received on a smartphone.
-Vulnerable to SIM fraud (it is trivial to copy a SIM card !) and not considered safe.
+Vulnerable to SIM fraud (it is trivial to copy a SIM card!) and not considered safe.
 - **Chip card**: private key securely stored in a physical device, non exportable.

 Authentication devices may use different protocols for exchanging information (bluetooth, NFC, USB…).